 CLST 100.
-Greek and Roman Mythology Arts and Humanities , lit 1 course
+Greek and Roman MythologyArts and HumanitiesGroup1 course

 The principal myths and legends of the ancient world, with consideration of the nature of myth, the social origin and evolution of myths, their relation to religion and philosophy and their use in literature and art.